Last updated on February 23rd, 2021 at 10:09 am

-Wendy Johnson, the talented woman who designed this pattern, has a wonderful two-page viewing gallery of knitted cat beds in all kinds of colors and variations – as varied, in fact, as the pampered cats occupying them.
+Wendy Johnson, the talented woman who designed this pattern, has a wonderful viewing gallery on Flicka of knitted cat beds in all kinds of colors and variations – as varied, in fact, as the pampered cats occupying them.

 Wendy’s Kitty Bed Gallery is well worth a visit, especially if you plan on trying your hand at knitting this felted cat bed!